juokelis/Laravel-OMDb/README.md

-# Laravel OMDB Package
+# Laravel OMDb Package

 ## Introduction
-A Laravel package to access the OMDB API in your Laravel application.
+A Laravel package to access the OMDb API in your Laravel application.

-## What is the OMDB API?
+## What is the OMDb API?
-The OMDb API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by our users.
+The OMDb API is a free web service to obtain movie information.
+OMDb API data is a mashup of other movie sites such as IMBD, Rotten Tomatoes and OMDb contributers.

 Find out more here: http://www.omdbapi.com/

 ## Installation
 Add this to your `composer.json` under psr-4: